fosterlab/PrInCE-Matlab/README.md

 Important: Ensure that files are "saved as csv", e.g. Excel --> "Save as" --> "Save as csv"

 #### Reference database of known protein complexes
-This pipeline needs a reference database of known protein complexes, e.g. CORUM.
+PrInCE needs a reference database of known protein complexes, e.g. CORUM.
 This reference database must be a file in the same format as CORUM's *allComplexes.txt* file (downloadable [here](http://mips.helmholtz-muenchen.de/corum/#download)), and we recommend this for mammalian datasets.
 In case a custom reference must be made, it must follow this format:

 * must be tab-delimited
 * must have a header